Envoy-VC/ERC-20-Upgradable/README.md

 PRIVATE_KEY = 'PRIVATE_KEY_HERE'
 ```

-You can get your RPC url from [Alchemy](https://dashboard.alchemyapi.io/).
+You can get your RPC URL from [Alchemy](https://dashboard.alchemyapi.io/).
+`PRIVATE_KEY` will be your Metamask Account Private Key(Not the key phrase).
 For this tutorial we will be using Polygon Mumbai Testnet.
 Make sure you have some testnet funds in your account.